5 Tips on How to Manage a Remote Team

-Let’s face it, remote work can be difficult on many levels–especially for people who were forced to work remotely by COVID-19.
+Let’s face it, remote work can be difficult on many levels.
 That’s why it’s crucial to make sure your team knows that you’re there to support them.
 According to the Harvard Business Review, managers should make a point to check-in with employees, acknowledge their stress, and empathize with their struggles.

 Not sure how to approach the situation?
 A quick message asking about how they’re adjusting to remote work can start the conversation.